KwanLab/Autometa/docs/source/nextflow-workflow.rst

 .. note::

     If for whatever reason, you accidentally said no to the initialization, do not fear.
-We can fix this.
-Type:
+    We can fix this by running the initialization with the following command:

     .. code-block:: bash

         cd $HOME/miniconda3/bin/
         ./conda init

-    This will run the initialization

 4. Finally, for the changes to take effect, you'll need to run the following line of code which effectively acts as a "refresh"